talkpython/installing-python/install-python.md

 source .venv/bin/activate
 ```

-Activating doesn't just make `python` available — it changes which Python `python` means.
-Instead of the global 3.14 you installed earlier, it now points at this project's interpreter, which can be an entirely different version:
+Activating doesn't just make `python` available - it changes which interpreter `python` points to.
+Instead of the global 3.14 you installed earlier, you get this project's own Python, which can be an entirely different version:

 ```bash
 python -V